Share This Story

 Cases involving clear evidence of medical malpractice or surgical errors typically result in higher compensation.
 Additionally, the need for corrective surgeries, ongoing medical treatments, rehabilitation, and the effect on the individual's ability to work and perform daily activities will influence the settlement amount.

-Contact our law firm today for a free consultation relating to your nerve damage case
+Contact our law firm today for a free consultation with our Queens car accident lawyer relating to your nerve damage case

 A typical settlement for nerve damage in the neck is $100,000 to $400,000.
 This type of damage often occurs due to traumatic events like car accidents, where whiplash is a common injury.